xqwen/fastenloc/README.md

 ### Running with summary-statistic input

-fastENLOC can also run with minimum summary statistics information, namely, the estimated SNP genetic effects and the corresponding standard errors from single-SNP analyses of molecular and complex traits.
+fastENLOC can also operate with minimal summary statistics, specifically the estimated SNP genetic effects and corresponding standard errors from single-SNP analyses of molecular and complex traits.

-In this case, the input is organized into a single tabular file.
-The command to start fastENLOC analysis is
+For this approach, the input should be organized into a single tabular file.
+To initiate the fastENLOC analysis, use the following command:
 ```
 fastenloc -sum summary_stats_file
 ```

 ## GTEx v8 multi-tissue eQTL annotations for fastENLOC

-We provide pre-formatted GTEx v8 eQTL annotation in fastENLOC VCF format:
+We provide pre-formatted GTEx v8 eQTL annotations (fine-mapped using DAP-G) in the fastENLOC-compatible VCF format.

 +  [Multi-tissue eQTL annotation with hg38 position ID](https://drive.google.com/open?id=1kfH_CffxyCtZcx3z7k63rIARNidLv1_P)
 +  [Multi-tissue eQTL annotation with rs ID](https://drive.google.com/open?id=1rSaHenk8xOFtQo7VuDZevRkjUz6iwuj0)